Like most writers, I spend a lot of time alone applying my craft to the stories calling to me.

 He also created me to serve him and to serve his people in specific ways, ways no one else can do.
 It may be to preach to thousands from the pulpit.
 It may be to minister to one person at one specific time and place, to perhaps save them physically and spiritually.
 Many of us serve unnoticed as parents and spouses, volunteers at church or in the community, in a particular vocation or career.

-For many of you reading this, you’re part of the group he created to be writers.
-Whether that’s devotionals, memoirs, teaching books or inspirational books, or fiction.
+For many of you reading this, you’re part of the group he created to be writers, whether that’s devotionals, memoirs, teaching books, inspirational books, creative nonfiction, or fiction.
 He created us with unique gifts and the ability to reach certain people in ways no one else can.

 I know there are times when we feel alone, especially in times like now.
 But we’re not.
 Even in times of social distancing and restrictions on travel, etc., we are never alone.
 God is with us and working in us to fulfill the reasons he created us.